-This is the first installment of a two-part series on AI Inside Vertical SaaS.
+This is the first installment of a three-part series on AI Inside Vertical SaaS.

 In 2020, we wrote about how fintech scales vertical SaaS and noted that by adding fintech, SaaS businesses can increase revenue per customer by 2-5x and open up new SaaS markets that were previously inaccessible due to market size or customer acquisition cost.